-Customer Experience and Operations Manager
+Customer Experience Specialist

 Who we are: Established in Raleigh, NC in 2018, Next Century Spirits blends traditional techniques and unique finishing technologies to create enhanced distilled spirits.
 Our patented post distillation filtering and finishing technology creates a tool for the traditional distiller to expand their repertoire of achievable flavors and aromas while improving quality, maintaining consistency, and reducing supply chain issues.
 This technology allows for tight control over the entire production process, resulting in the ability to create bold and unique flavor customization options for brands to choose from to expand product portfolios and fulfill market needs.
 As we have matured so to have our aspirations of developing our own portfolio of brands.

-Reports: None
+Reports: Vice President of Operations

 Direct Reports: None

 Schedule: Salaried, on-site M-F in Zebulon, NC

-Primary Duty: The Customer Experience and Operations Manager is responsible for leading the customer experience and order management function for contract manufacturing, B2B customers, and the NCS portfolio of brands ensuring an exceptional end-to-end customer experience from order initiation through final shipment.
-This role serves as a key interface between Next Century Spirits and its customers, distributors, and partners, while also acting as an internal project manager to ensure projects and orders progress with pace, clarity, and accountability.
-The role is responsible for entering and managing orders within the ERP system, coordinating fulfillment and shipment with distributors and internal teams, monitoring order and revenue performance, and ensuring timely and accurate execution.
-This position works cross-functionally with Sales, Operations, Supply Chain, Quality, Finance, Innovation, and Legal to ensure that products are manufactured, documented, shipped, and supported according to customer specifications, regulatory requirements, timelines, and quality standards.
-The ideal candidate is detail-oriented, highly organized, proactive, and skilled at managing complex, multi-stakeholder workflows.
+Salary Range: $45,000 - $55,000 annually

+Primary Duty: The Customer Experience Specialist serves as the primary owner of customer order execution, managing the full order lifecycle from ERP entry through fulfillment for distributors, bulk, and contract manufacturing customers.
+This role coordinates cross-functionally to ensure on-time, in-full delivery of goods, proactively resolves risks, oversees shipment documentation (both domestic and international), supports new product registrations, facilitates customer on-boarding, maintains accurate reporting, and drives continuous process improvements resulting an exceptional customer experience.

 Position Responsibilities:

+Serve as the primary point of contact for distributors, bulk customers, and contract manufacturing customers.

+Own the full customer order lifecycle from order entry through fulfillment and invoicing.

+Enter and manage orders accurately in the ERP system, maintaining data integrity.

+Coordinate with Operations, Supply Chain, Quality, Finance and Sales to ensure on-time, in-full product delivery.

+Proactively monitor open orders, inventory and timelines, identifying risks early and driving towards resolution, while maintaining appropriate customer communication.

+Coordinate shipments, documentation, and delivery with distributors and logistics partners for both domestic and international shipments.

+Lead customer check-ins and provide timely updates on order status, issues, and performance.

+Support on-boarding of new product launches and new customers, ensuring customer documentation, registrations, and regulatory requirements are accurate and up-to-date.

+Maintain accurate reporting on order status, fulfillment performance, and customer activity.

+Identify and implement process improvements that enhance accuracy, efficiency, and customer experience.